 All degree-seeking students who place into developmental/remedial coursework must take the prescribed sequence of courses until remediation is completed.
 Students requiring remediation must complete all required coursework prior to completion of 30 college-level units unless otherwise authorized by the institution.

-Please Note: Students must complete any required developmental/remedial coursework before completing 30 units; otherwise students must pay for them on their own.
-Financial aid will not fund developmental/remedial courses once the student has attempted 30 units.
+Important: If students do not complete required developmental/remedial coursework before completing 30 units they must pay for the remedial classes on their own.
+Financial Aid cannot fund developmental/remedial courses once the student has attempted 30 units.

 TMCC offers the following developmental courses.
 Course descriptions may be found in the appropriate section of the catalog.